informed-governance-project/NISINP/docker/README.md

   application will require specific version of the theme - please ask your theme developper which theme version you should use.

-- ~~`/app/governanceplatform/static`~~
-  This is now served by the Python runtime using the `whitenoise` module

-- ~~`/app/governanceplatform/logs`~~
-  Configuration should set logging to stdout, if you're still using the file based logging you may still need to setup this logs volume

 ## Logging configuration